-NHER 11209 (Find Spot record) - Late Saxon sword from Little Ouse River
+NHER 11209 (Find Spot) - Late Saxon sword from Little Ouse River

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.